The Body Ecology Principle of Food Combining: The Meat of It — Without the Bread

 By following the principles of proper food combining, you will begin to heal your digestive system and allow it to function as it was meant to.
 You will also experience these benefits:

-For starters, it’s important for you to understand one overarching concept, a major DON’T that is often violated because you have always been told it’s okay.
+That said, it’s important for you to understand one overarching concept as we begin, a major DON’T that is often violated because you have always been told it’s okay.

 Based on what we have already said about chemistry, can you see the problem?